-The GLI Program is a defined benefit plan with several components.
+The GLI Plan is a defined benefit plan with several components.
 The natural death benefit is equal to the employee's covered compensation rounded to the next highest thousand and then doubled.
 The accidental death benefit is double the natural death benefit.
-In addition to basic natural and accidental death benefits, the program provides additional benefits provided under specific circumstances that include the following: accidental dismemberment benefit, safety belt benefit, repatriation benefit, felonious assault benefit, and accelerated death benefit option.
+In addition to basic natural and accidental death benefits, the plan provides additional benefits provided under specific circumstances that include the following: accidental dismemberment benefit, safety belt benefit, repatriation benefit, felonious assault benefit, and accelerated death benefit option.
 The benefit amounts are subject to a reduction factor.
 The benefit amount reduces by 25% on January 1 following one calendar year of separation.
 The benefit amount reduces by an additional 25% on each subsequent January 1 until it reaches 25% of its original value.
-For covered members with at least 30 years of creditable service, the minimum benefit payable was set at \$8,000 by statute.
-This amount is increased annually based on the VRS Plan 2 cost-of-living adjustment and was increased to \$8,279 effective July 1, 2018.
+For covered members with at least 30 years of service credit, the minimum benefit payable was set at \$8,000 by statute in 2015.
+This will be increased annually based on the VRS Plan 2 cost-of-living adjustment calculation.
+The minimum benefit adjusted for the COLA was \$8,463 as of June 30, 2020.

-The contribution requirements for the GLI Program are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
-The total rate for the GLI Program was 1.31% of covered employee compensation.
+The contribution requirements for the GLI Plan are governed by \$51.1-506 and \$51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
+The total rate for the GLI Plan was 1.31% of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
-The employee component was 0.79% (1.31% x 60%) and the employer component was 0.52% (1.31% x 40%).
+The employee component was 0.79% ($1.31\% \times 60\%$) and the employer component was 0.52% ($1.31\% \times 40\%$).
 Employers may elect to pay all or part of the employee contribution; however, the employer must pay all of the employer contribution.
-Each employer's contractually required employer contribution rate for the year ended June 30, 2019 was 0.52% of covered employee compensation.
+Each employer's contractually required employer contribution rate for the year ended June 30, 2020 was 0.52% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the GLI Program from the entity were \$9,387 and \$9,737 for the years ended June 30, 2019 and June 30, 2018, respectively.
+Contributions to the GLI Plan from the entity were \$10,025 and \$9,387 for the years ended June 30, 2020 and June 30, 2019, respectively.

-GLI OPEB Liabilities, GLI OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to the GLI Program OPEB
+GLI OPEB Liabilities, GLI OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to the GLI Plan OPEB

-At June 30, 2019, the entity reported a liability of \$150,000 for its proportionate share of the Net GLI OPEB Liability.
-The Net GLI OPEB Liability was measured as of June 30, 2018 and the total GLI OPEB liability used to calculate the Net GLI OPEB Liability was determined by an actuarial valuation as of that date.
-The covered employer's proportion of the Net GLI OPEB Liability was based on the covered employer's actuarially determined employer contributions to the GLI Program for the year ended June 30, 2018 relative to the total of the actuarially determined employer contributions for all participating employers.
-At June 30, 2018, the participating employer's proportion was .00985% as compared to .01013% at June 30, 2017.
+At June 30, 2020, the entity reported a liability of \$149,871 for its proportionate share of the Net GLI OPEB Liability.
+The Net GLI OPEB Liability was measured as of June 30, 2019 and the total GLI OPEB liability used to calculate the Net GLI OPEB Liability was determined by an actuarial valuation performed as of June 30, 2018, and rolled forward to the measurement date of June 30, 2019.
+The covered employer's proportion of the Net GLI OPEB Liability was based on the covered employer's actuarially determined employer contributions to the GLI Plan for the year ended June 30, 2019 relative to the total of the actuarially determined employer contributions for all participating employers.
+At June 30, 2019, the participating employer's proportion was .00921% as compared to .00985% at June 30, 2018.

-For the year ended June 30, 2019, the participating employer recognized GLI OPEB expense of (\$1,000).
+For the year ended June 30, 2020, the participating employer recognized GLI OPEB expense of \$411.
 Since there was a change in proportionate share between measurement dates, a portion of the GLI OPEB expense was related to deferred amounts from changes in proportion.